yunhao7966/stable-baselines/docs/guide/rl_tips.rst

 That's why most of the successes in RL were achieved on games or in simulation only.
 For instance, in this `work <https://www.youtube.com/watch?v=aTDkYFZFWug>`_ by ETH Zurich, the ANYmal robot was trained in simulation only, and then tested in the real world.

 As a general advice, to obtain better performances, you should augment the budget of the agent (number of training timesteps).

-How to make them more sample efficient? informative (shaped) reward, SRL, initialize with imitation learning, reduce the number of parameters (e.g. reduce the observation space, action space by constraining it).

 In order to to achieved a desired behavior, expert knowledge is often required to design an adequate reward function.